King of Pentacles

 The upright King of Pentacles represents mastery in wealth and resources.
 You will see a period where you have control of your destiny because of your wealth, or your ability to aid the things you hold in high value.

-Bear in mind this card does not immediately make you rich, but rich in the sense that you have what you need to become secure and happy on your own terms.
+Bear in mind that this card does not immediately make you rich, but rich in the sense that you have what you need to become secure and happy on your own terms.

 The King of Pentacles suggests that continued success will come from taking a practical route, along with a solid belief in your cause.